PiaFlessner/Java-Outliner/README.md

 ## 2.1 Execution

 1. MacOS (v.
 10) or Linux (tested on Ubuntu 22.04 and Fedora v.
 37) or Windows (tested on Win 10).
-2. Java 8
+2. Java 8 RE

 ## 2.2 Build

 1. Java SE Development Kit 8u202
-2. Favorite Java Deployment Tool
+2. Favorite Java Build Tool (if install script is not used)

 # 3 Build / Install